Start typing for quick search or press enter for more detailed search results

 Heritage Advocacy

-As a community-based charity, national trust advocates for the preservation of special places, environments and wildlife.
+As a community-based charity, the National Trust advocates for the preservation of special places, environments and wildlife.
 Advocacy is an important part of the National Trust’s core purpose of conservation, and we work with communities to help bring attention to important heritage issues.

-National Trust in Queensland advocates for special places in several ways through a number of programs.
+National Trust of Australia (Queensland) advocates for special places in several ways through several programs.

 Queensland Heritage Council Representation

-National Trust has representation on the Queensland Heritage Council and is actively involved in managing and adding new places to the State Heritage Register.
-National Trust works collaboratively with the State Department and the Heritage Council to ensure heritage is accessible and relatable to a broader audience and to develop strategies to reaching to communities to celebrate and recognise heritage in their regions.
+National of Australia (Queensland) has representation on the Queensland Heritage Council and is actively involved in managing and adding new places to the State Heritage Register.
+National Trust works collaboratively with the State Department and the Heritage Council to ensure heritage is accessible and relatable to a broader audience and to develop strategies to reach communities to celebrate and recognise heritage in their regions.
 The Heritage Council was established under the Queensland Heritage Act 1992 and acts independently of government in the public interests - to identify and protect places with special heritage value.

 The Queensland Heritage Council decides what is entered in and removed from the Queensland Heritage Register as well as: